 Fixed Interest Rates vs. Variable Interest Rates

-In most cases, apply for a fixed interest rate loan first.
+In most cases, you should apply for a fixed interest rate loan first.
 You pay the same interest rate for the entire loan term.
 Even if interest rates rise, your rate stays the same.

 Some lenders only offer fixed interest rates.
 This makes the loan process easy since you only have one option.
-Then, you just have to decide on how long the loan term needs to be.
+In this case, you just have to decide on how long the loan term needs to be.

 Avoid These Types of Companies

-These companies charge a monthly fee between $50 and $100 to help you.
-Debt management companies will negotiate lower rates.
-And, they will help you apply for a debt consolidation loan.
-So, they do help you.
-But, you can do both of these tasks alone.
+Debt management companies charge a monthly fee between $50 and $100.
+These companies will negotiate lower rates for your credit cards and other loan debt.
+And they will help you apply for a debt consolidation loan.

 For the convenience, these companies are better than nothing.
 If it’s the only way to consolidate your debt, do it.
-You only have to make sure enough money is in your bank account each month.
+Having someone else make a plan for you to get debt-free is better than staying in debt.

 You might also consider these companies if you have sub-prime credit.
 That is a credit score below 580.
-They lend you money from their own savings.
-However, many banks won’t lend you money to consolidate debt with this credit score.
-Make sure your monthly fees don’t cause you to pay more than you already do.
-It’s still possible to save money and make a plan to become debt-free.
+Most banks won’t lend you money with a credit score below 580.

 If you go this route, verify the company is legit.
 Ask the National Foundation of Credit Counselors.
 For many, this is the leading agency for credit counselors.